-League Fellow: Stephanie Barrale, Miguel Huerta, Dave Ramsey, Celeste Sumo
+League Fellows: Stephanie Barrale, Miguel Huerta, Dave Ramsey, and Celeste Sumo

 Stephanie Barrale studied painting and drawing at the Pennsylvania Academy of the Fine Arts.
 Since graduating in 2012, she has cultivated a collaborative art practice that draws inspiration from radical social change and self-determination movements.
 She played an integral role on Philadelphia’s first major fresco and is a collaborative paper & zine maker.
 She can also be found organizing volunteers & events, reading on her front porch, dancing or going for runs in the cemetery.

 Miguel Huerta wandered east to Philadelphia from Denver, Colorado where he was born and raised.
 This Chicano social worker, spoken word artist, and community organizer is currently working on several projects synthesizing art and social action.
 Miguel is currently a Post-Secondary Coordinator at YouthBuild Philadelphia Charter School where he has the pleasure of working with a passionate team to innovate on career pathways and advancement for the resilient alumni of YouthBuild.

 Miguel attained a Masters of Social Work from the University of Pennsylvania with a focus on nonprofit management and community organizing.
 He is the co-founder of the artist and activist collective, Get Lucid!, founding board member of the youth leadership program, Move Mountains Project in San Luis, Colorado, and Communications Manager for the Philadelphia Chapter of the Creative Interventionists.
 This poet aspires to catalyze self-empowerment and community action through art and an understanding of human heritage.